Salicylate Safety in Pregnancy: what is a pregnant safe sunscreen?

 Should you avoid all salicylates in pregnancy and in young children?
 Reviewing the safety of octisalate, butyloctyl salicylate, tridecyl salicylate, and homosalate in pregnancy

 Consider the fact that a sunscreen formula can contain a blend of salicylate ingredients and that this blend of ingredients could range as high as 20-30% of a formula.
-The Cosmetic Ingredient Review also confirmed that salicylates are absorbed into the body, cross the placenta and can in some cases bind to estrogen receptors meaning they are potential Endocrine Disrupting Chemicals.
+The Cosmetic Ingredient Review also confirmed that salicylic acid (the metabolite of salicylates) cross the placenta and that salicylates are absorbed into the body and can in some cases bind to estrogen receptors meaning they are potential Endocrine Disrupting Chemicals.

 Pregnancy safe sunscreen recommendations